-Manga will be taken more seriously when you consider the influence that an anime like Perfect Blue had on Darren Aronofsky’s Requiem for a Dream (as seen by the above comparison shots) and Black Swan (the influence on the latter is best described in this person’s article).
+Manga will be taken more seriously when you consider the influence that an anime like Perfect Blue had on Darren Aronofsky’s Requiem for a Dream (comparison shots can be found online) and Black Swan (the influence on the latter is best described in this person’s article).
 Even someone as lowly as Roger Corman thought highly of Perfect Blue by essentially saying it was like Alfred Hitchcock collaborating with Disney.
 Back to the Jump collection, here are the top ten examples of potential Hollywood adaptations…

 1) Blue Exorcist – This is kind of like a Satanic take on the Harry Potter saga.
 The writer was inspired, however, by The Brothers Grimm.

 2) Cobra – The creator wanted to tell a story that was a mixture of a spaghetti Western and a Samurai tale.
 Coming a year after Star Wars, this was to that what Divergent is to The Hunger Games (although some could say the same thing about Star Wars coming after Flash Gordon).
 Because of Sylvester Stallone’s movie, it’s better off being adapted as The Space Pirate.